Performing Members

 After a 20-year break away from the piano, Tammy is delighted to be playing seriously again, and to be a part of the New York Piano Society.
 Since her return to the piano, Tammy has been featured in Pianist magazine’s YouTube channel, and has performed in masterclasses and taken lessons with Dmitri Alexeev, Boris Berman, Noriko Ogawa, and Vyacheslav Gryaznov.

-Upon moving to New York City, Yiran joined the New York Piano Society almost a decade ago and has continued his studies at The Juilliard School’s evening division.
+Upon moving to New York City, Yiran joined the New York Piano Society more than a decade ago and has continued his studies at The Juilliard School’s evening division.
 Together with NYPS, his performances have graced some of the most esteemed concert halls in the city, including Carnegie Hall's Zankel Hall and Weill Recital Hall, Merkin Concert Hall, and the Bruno Walter Auditorium at Lincoln Center.
 Yiran’s commitment to music has also been acknowledged through accolades from various piano festivals and amatuer competitions in Fort Worth, Boston, Washington D.C., San Diego and Seattle.

-Parallel to his musical pursuits, Yiran’s enthusiasm for mathematical and computing-related challenges fuels his professional career.
-He currently works at an investment management firm as a quantitative investment professional.
+Yiran currently works at an investment management firm as a quantitative investment professional.
 As he describes himself: “Finance professional by day, husband and dad by night, number and computer nerd by brain, musician by heart.”

 Recent highlights include a performance of Rachmaninoff's and Beethoven's second piano concerti with the Greater Newburgh Symphony Orchestra, Chopin’s first piano concerto with the Penn Symphony Orchestra, and Tchaikovsky’s first piano concerto with the Cape Town Philharmonic Orchestra and the Newark Symphony Orchestra in Delaware.
 She has given several performances at Carnegie Hall’s Weill Recital Hall as a performer-in-residence of the New York Piano Society.
 She has also been a featured soloist with the Orchestre-Atelier Ostinato and Orchestre de la Garde Républicaine in Paris and the Rochester, Birmingham-Bloomfield, Dearborn, and Warren Symphony Orchestras as well as the Detroit Symphony Civic Philharmonia in Michigan.